History of autism: New diagnostic tools

 The "Reading the Mind in the Eyes Test" was first published in 1997 by Simon Baron-Cohen and others.
 A very well-cited revised version was released in February 2001, which also involved British experimental psychologist Sally Wheelwright.

 The Modified Checklist for Autism in Toddlers (M-CHAT) was developed in 1999 by American psychologists Diana Robins, Deborah Fein and Marianne Barton.
 Revised versions, the M-CHAT-R (2009) and M-CHAT-R/F were later released.

 In February 2001, the autism-spectrum quotient (AQ), a measure of autism within an individual, was released by a Simon Baron-Cohen-led team from the University of Cambridge.

 The Gilliam Asperger's disorder scale was first published by American special education researcher James Gilliam in 2001.
 This later became known as the "Gilliam Autism Rating Scale", with the release of revisions GARS-2 (2008) and GARS-3 (2013).

 The "Diagnostic Interview for Social and Communication Disorders" (DISCO) was released in March 2002 by Lorna Wing and others.
 It was a further development of the child-specific "Handicaps Behaviour and Skills" (HBS) schedule Wing had developed in the 1970s.
 As of 2023, it is still in use in the UK.

 The Social Responsiveness Scale (SRS) was first published by American psychiatrist John Constantino in 2002.
 (The subsequent SRS-2 was released in 2011.)

 The empathy quotient measure was released in April 2004 by Simon Baron-Cohen and Sally Wheelwright.
 The paper it was published in also introduced the terms "affective empathy" (feeling what someone else is feeling) and "cognitive empathy" (understanding what someone else is feeling).

 In February 2008, American psychiatrist Riva Ariella Ritvo and others released the Ritvo Autism and Asperger Diagnostic Scale (RAADS).
 A revised version, RAADS-R, was released in 2011.

 Also in 2008, American psychologist Marilyn Monteiro released the "Monteiro Interview Guidelines for Diagnosing Asperger's Syndrome" (MIDGAS).
 Compared to other measures, it has a greater focus on sensory issues and on accounts from people who know the person being tested.
 The MIDGAS-2 (where "AS" stands for "the Autism Spectrum") was released in 2018, and was co-authored by fellow American psychologist Sheri Stegall.

 The "Autism Spectrum Rating Scales" (ASRS) were first published by American psychologists Sam Goldstein and Jack Naglieri in 2009.

+Replacing the earlier WHO/DAS, the refactored WHODAS 2.0 was released by WHO in 2010.
+Expanding greatly on the scope of its predecessor, it measures a person's disability from all causes, including autism.
+The development team was led by Turkish-Swiss psychiatrist Bedirhan Üstün.